-Digital-painting has been evolving since the first basic computer paint programs of the early 1980’s.
+Digital-painting, an art form that has been evolving since the first basic computer paint programs of the early 1980’s.
 Today there is an endless variety of software and hardware that takes advantage of the look of traditional mediums of watercolour, oils, impasto.
 And with the advances of no-lag-time stylus (pencil like input device), the digital-painting process is as responsive as holding a brush in your hand.
 In addition, today’s software permits the artist to combine elements of traditional drawing, painting with digital painting and photography into unique collages of intersecting layers.

 In creating traditional works of art the techniques used in the painting process is secondary.
 But in digital-painting the process is primary.
 The tools used influence the final artwork.
 Digital-painting process offers the most flexible of creative work-flow.
 Work can be arranged in layers, re-coloured, altered in size and form with endless possibilities.
 Any step can be reversed, saved or altered again.
 This gives a seasoned artist the freedom to experiment and respond intuitively on all possible outcomes.